Meg Lee Chin: Crunch

-At a large press conference, the band were interrogated over questions of geo-politics.
-They all wanted to know the bands opinions on world affairs.
-But to this Meg Lee Chin replied "We are simply musicians and do not pretend to have the answers to delicate and complex geopolitical questions.
+At a large press conference, the band was interrogated over questions of geo-politics.
+They all wanted to know the band's opinions on world affairs, but to this Chin replied "We are simply musicians and do not pretend to have the answers to delicate and complex geopolitical questions.
 We'll leave these answers to huge male egos like Sting".
-This prompted smiles from the female members of the press who began to scribble with renewed vigour in their notebooks.
+This prompted smiles from the female members of the press who began to scribble with renewed vigor in their notebooks.
 After the tour the band gifted their Ukrainian and Russian hosts with a DAT tape of an album's worth of their music to be distributed throughout the USSR copyright free.

 Gearslutz

 In 2002 she built, developed and co-created Gearslutz.
 Gearslutz (now Gearspace) is the largest pro-audio producer and sound engineer's forum on the web.
-On the 18th June 2010 in the High Court of Justice#Chancery Division in London, England, Margaret O'Leary aka Meg Lee Chin won a claim against her former business partner Julian Standen.
+On 18 June 2010 in the High Court of Justice#Chancery Division in London, England, Chin won a claim against her former business partner Julian Standen.
 After three years where she battled for her right to co-ownership of the Gearslutz business, Judge Master Justice Briggs ruled in Chin's favor for claim #HC07C03181.
 The settlement amount was agreed out of court.

-In 2021, Meg responded to a petition where a group of women made a request for a name change to the site due to accusations of sexism.
+In 2021, Chin responded to a petition where a group of women made a request for a name change to the site due to accusations of sexism.
 Chin surprised the audio community by revealing that she actually built the site.
 The name has since been changed to Gearspace.

-In response to interest stemming from the name change controversy and in order to provide insight into the injustices of the legal system, Chin Lee Chin created the Gearwarz website.
+In response to interest stemming from the name change controversy and in order to provide insight into the injustices of the legal system, Chin created the Gearwarz website.